 Land and Water activity is a fun discovery for A. Using actual soil and water brought more solid meaning, and understanding and helped her to distinguish the difference when sorting cards better.

-Learning to recognise emotions.
+Learning to recognize emotions.
 Using this activity A is learning to recognise different emotions and learn their names.
 It is helpful when she has a rough time (or happy time) for her to be able to identify and express what she feels at the moment and communicate her emotions to us.

 Creating hands-on, life experience is a huge part of what we do.